AndresGarciaEscalante/Object_Detection/README.md

   <img width= 350 src="images/Aumentation/4.Augmentation.PNG">
 </p>

 As seen from the above images, the mAPs (overall) of the trained model increased from the previous model.
 Therefore, this causes a better detection and classification of the objects on the images.
-The training loss and the validation loss are converging, which indicates that no over fitting in the model.
+The training loss and the validation loss are converging to 0, which indicates no overfitting in the model.

 The following gif shows the performance of the model with augmentation: